paulfranco/AndroidInterviewQuestions/README.md

 You can use Android App Links - HTTP URLS that bring users directly to specific content in your Android App.

+## **The Manifest File**

+**How many manifests can an application have?**

+An application can only have one manifest file.
+However, there is an exception in the case that a 3rd party library is added.
+In this case the library has a manifest file as well.

+**Why is the package name of the application important?**

+The package name serves as a unique identifier of the application.